Saunved/mint-css/CONTRIBUTING.md

 Here are a few tools that could be developed to help make this project easier to use and implement
 1) Editor extensions that autocomplete from the class list, e.g for VSCode or Atom
 2) A class list parser that goes through the output css to determine which classes have not been implemented
-3) A migration tool that finds which class differences between flavors and warns the end user about missing implementations
+3) A migration tool that finds class differences between flavors and warns the end user about missing implementations
-4) A scaffold generator for sass partials